 The most common curable STIs include syphilis, gonorrhea, chlamydia, and trichomoniasis, which can all be treated with different antibiotics (2).
 The four most common incurable STIs are all viruses: HIV, hepatitis B, human papillomavirus (HPV) and herpes.
 Although there is currently no therapy to eliminate these viral pathogens from the body, there are certain strategies to reduce or modify the symptoms.
 Talk to your healthcare provider if you have questions about what treatments might be best for you.

-How does someone know they have a STI?
+How does someone know if they have an STI?

 What can I do to protect myself?

-- It’s important to use barrier methods with untested or new sexual partners. - Getting regular STI tests after new sexual partners is also important to minimize the risk of leaving any infection untreated.
+Get regular STI tests and retest after new sexual partners to minimize the risk of leaving any infection untreated (13).

-- Consider the influence of sexual arousal on your risk-taking behavior.
-Several studies have shown people can be pretty sure they won’t have sex without a barrier method, but then change their mind in the moment (2,3).
+Always be prepared!
+Several studies have shown people can be pretty sure they won’t have sex without a barrier method, but then change their mind in the moment (16, 17).
 It can be helpful to have barrier methods close at hand and a strong understanding of how to use them (it takes legitimate practice).
 Minimize the opportunities for reconsideration in the heat of the moment.